Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: MHD, magnetic field lines and reconnection

 Field lines as true, persistent entities have their greatest utility in ideal (non-resistive) MHD.
 But ideal MHD, in which field lines always connect the same parcels of plasma, fails when magnetic diffusivity becomes important in the MHD approximation, or when the basic assumptions of MHD itself fail on the smallest time or length scales.
 Then field is no longer 'frozen in' wherever that happens, and the very concept of continuity of field lines in space and time loses validity.
-Failure of the field-line concept as it is discussed above is captured by the term 'reconnection.'
-This term, widely used, turns out to be very loosely defined.
-[H-II:1] ``It can be used to refer to the changing connectivity in a vacuum potential field as much as to the decoupling of particle motions from the background magnetic field by any number of concepts, ranging from inertia to wave-particle interactions, or from resistivity to infinitesimal current sheets.
+Failure of the field-line concept as it is discussed above is captured by the term \indexit{definition!reconnection}\indexit{reconnection!failure of frozen-in field condition}'reconnection.'
+This term, widely used, turns out to be very loosely defined. \ors[II:1] ``It can be used to refer to the changing connectivity in a vacuum potential field as much as to the decoupling of particle motions from the background magnetic field by any number of concepts, ranging from inertia to wave-particle interactions, or from resistivity to infinitesimal current sheets.
 It is thus as much a culturally accepted term for something that we really do not understand, as a descriptor of a well-understood consequence: we can say that reconnection occurs whenever the approximation of frozen-in flux fails.''

-Non-ideal MHD sees reconnection as a consequence of resistivity.
-[H-I:5.2.2] ``To determine a realistic resistivity for a collisionless plasma requires consideration of the\indexit{Ohm's law, generalized}\indexit{generalized Ohm's law} generalized Ohm's law.
+Non-ideal MHD sees reconnection as a consequence of resistivity. \ors[I:5.2.2] ``To determine a realistic resistivity for a collisionless plasma requires consideration of the \indexit{Ohm's law!generalized}generalized Ohm's law.
 For a fully ionized plasma it can be written as